vollowx/see/.github/CONTRIBUTING.md

 Sort CSS properties alphabetically, move CSS variables before regular CSS properties.

-You can do the sorting by running `pnpm lint:style:fix` instead of manually doing so.
+You can do the sorting by running `bun run lint:style:fix` instead of manually doing so.